-JAIS provides information on the risk of both violence and general recidivism, priority needs of youth, and specific supervision strategies based on youth characteristics.
-It alerts officers/case managers to behaviors, attitudes, and problems they will likely encounter with each youth, allowing them to adopt a proactive stance with youth.
+JAIS provides information on the risk of recidivism, priority needs, and specific supervision strategies based on youth characteristics.
+It alerts officers/case managers to behaviors, attitudes, and problems they will likely encounter with each young person, allowing them to adopt a proactive stance.
 JAIS provides concrete supervision strategies, and recommends programs and interventions most likely to produce success.
-The gender-specific risk and needs assessment that results in gender-responsive program and treatment strategies, developed by NCCD’s Center for Girls and Young Women, is also part of JAIS.
+The gender-specific risk and needs assessment that results in gender-responsive program and treatment strategies is also part of JAIS.

 For administrators and managers, JAIS provides the ability to easily monitor agency data and needs through data reports which inform the profile of youth served as well as indicate staff training or resource needs.
-JAIS can lead to more effective and efficient use of worker time, lessen a youth’s time on supervision, and reduce recidivism.
+JAIS can lead to more effective and efficient use of worker time, lessen a young person’s time on supervision, and reduce recidivism.
 All of this, in the long term, may produce smaller caseloads and more time for youth who most require services and supervision.

 For more information, please contact us.